 CHAMPS enhances student-athlete engagement, to give them the tools and support needed to successfully advance in their education and sport, and supports interaction between athletes, coaches, faculty, staff, and support programs.
 Our mission is to enhance the quality of the student-athlete experience within the context of higher education.
 The program supports student-athlete development and excellence in five areas: Academics, Athletics, Personal Development, Career Development, and Community Service.
-The goals of the program are: serving the high-risk students shown to be low in course completion rates, decreasing dropout rates, and increasing the percentage of student-athletes' retention, completion, and transfer rates.
-Some strategies of the program include: mentors, SAAC (Student Athlete Advisory Council), grade checks/progress reports, study hall, tutoring assistance, an academic counselor, guest speakers and workshops with various campus departments, a student handbook and website for CHAMPS.
+The goals of the program are: serving the high-risk students shown to be low in course completion rates, decreasing dropout rates, and increasing the percentage of student-athlete Advisory Council), grade checks/progress reports, study hall, tutoring assistance, an academic counselor, guest speakers and workshops with various campus departments, a student handbook and website for CHAMPS.
 CHAMPS looks forward to the impact the program will create on campus and appreciate your support.
 Contact Leslie Trujillo at trujillc@lahc.edu for more information.